TannerPerrien/meethue.co/_products/philips-hue-white-e26-bulb.md

   - Non-condensing
 title: Philips Hue White E26 Bulb
 excerpt: Include a Philips Hue white bulb in your Philips Hue system and experience high quality white light that you can dim smoothly.
+White bulbs like this are capable of dimming but do not offer the color options and color temperature settings that other bulbs offer.
 ---